In this post you will learn:

 Designing to the edges

 Here’s a great talk from Merrilee Barnes at the 2016 Diversity and Inclusion in Sport Forum (I highly recommend this forum by the way – there’s a link on the resources page here).
 Merrilee Barnes talks about applying Universal Design in sport and uses some great examples.
+You can also view this video at the Play by the Rules website here.

 Real examples from sport & active recreation